 There are millions of online reviews for just about everything.
-Reviews for movies, electronics, books, restaurants, sports gear, cars, spas, barber shops, holidays, hotels, whale watching companies… Basically, if you have a business that has customers or if you have a product or service that people engage with, there are bound to be reviews online about your business.
+Reviews for movies, electronics, books, restaurants, sports gear, cars, spas, barbershops, holidays, hotels, whale watching companies… Basically, if you have a business that has customers or if you have a product or service that people engage with, there could be reviews online about your business.

 But what roles do reviews (good and bad) play in your digital marketing strategy?
 Their function is two-fold.

-Firstly, they impact ranking on search engines.
+First, reviews impact ranking on search engines.
 The purpose of search engines is to serve up relevant search results that users will most likely click on.
 Relevant search results make users happy and happy users tend to keep using that search engine.
-Positive reviews tell search engines that the content is relevant, so reviews have become a major ranking factor that influence search engine optimisation (SEO).
+Positive reviews tell search engines that the content is relevant, so reviews have become a major ranking factor that influences search engine optimisation (SEO).

 Ideally, you’ve been doing such a wonderful job so far that you already have some glowing reviews from your customers.
 If you want to check the quality of your reviews and whether they’re performing for you, or if you’re worried about any other aspects of your digital marketing or website, we highly recommend running a site audit to see how you’re doing: